 Emergency Assistance is available to assist those households in a crisis situation even though they may be ineligible for ongoing assistance.
 These applicants seek help when their income is not sufficient to pay their rent, heat/utility bills, for food or if there is a need to replace clothing or furniture lost in a fire or other disaster.

 This division is also responsible for the ongoing operation and monitoring of numerous programs and policies and are working closely with other divisions and agencies toward the goal of self sufficiency.
-There is a Landlord Liaison in our Housing Unit.
+There is a Landlord Liaison in our Undercare Unit to assist landlords with questions or problems.
 A Domestic Violence Liaison is available to see each client who signs a screening instrument and indicates a desire to meet with her.
 A drug/ alcohol team can help with substance abuse issues and treatment.
 There is also a team to help those unable to work due to physical or mental disabilities.

 - birth certificates